We reveal the best Nikon DSLR cameras you can buy in 2023, and take a look back at some of the milestone models from the firm’s history.

 For a start, while the APS-C sensor meant taking a hit in image quality, the 1.5x crop factor it imposed upon lenses provides users with greater effective telephoto reach.
 On an APS-C camera, a 100mm lens behaves like a 150mm lens, and this can be hugely useful in the world of sports photography.
 Also, the legacy of F-mount meant that users had a huge range of lenses to choose from, and if they were already on board, all their old lenses would work.

-That burst rate of 4.5fps, while it might sound tame next the blistering 120fps Nikon Z9, was pretty impressive for the time.
+That burst rate of 4.5fps might sound tame next to the blistering 120fps of the Nikon Z9, but it was pretty impressive for the time.
 The wide shutter speed of 30-1/16,000sec was also a welcome addition.
 It meant that sports photographers using the D1 could capture pretty much anything.

 There were some unusual choices on the D1, like the decision to use the NTSC colour space.
 This is the system mostly used for American and Japanese TVs, rather than the conventional sRGB of Adobe RGB.
 It wouldn’t be long before Nikon switched up.